addai20/Didi-Bubble-Tea-Practice/README.md

 #### Styling

-**One important point** is that for the tea cards to show up correctly, you should recreate the following DOM structure:
+**One important point** is that for the tea cards to show up correctly, you should create the following DOM structure:

 ```html
 <div id="tea-container" class="container">